create3000/x_ite/docs/_posts/reference/browser-services.md

 Changes the bound viewpoint node to the viewpoint named *name*.
 The viewpoint must be available in *layerNode*.
 If *layerNode* is omitted, the active layer is used.

+#### **checkDistance** (*[layerNode: SFNode,] direction: SFVec3d | SFVec3f*): number

+Returns the distance to the closest object when looked in *direction* measured from the active viewpoint position.
+The maximum returned value is avatarHeight * 2 (second value of `NavigationInfo.avatarSize`).
+Compare with collisionRadius (first value of `NavigationInfo.avatarSize`) to detect if a collision with an object occurs.
+If *layerNode* is omitted, the active layer is used.

 #### **beginUpdate** (): void

 Start processing events.